kulkarniaditya1002/kulkarniaditya1002/README.md

 ### Hi there, I'm Aditya Pradip Kulkarni  👋
-> I'm a passionate student, data geek, 24k marathoner, and a fast learner.
+> I'm a passionate student, data geek, 24k marathoner, professional with 2.6 yrs exp.

 ## About me